THE STUDENT CODE

 1. Stealing, destroying, damaging, or misusing college property or the property of others on campus or off campus during any college activity.

 2. Sexually harassing another person.
 In addition to sexual violence, sexual harassment can include unwelcome sexual advances, requests for sexual favors, and other verbal, nonverbal, or physical conduct of a sexual nature, when submission to such conduct is made a term or condition of a student's education, a basis for academic conditions affecting the student, or the conduct is sufficiently serious to interfere with the student's academic performance or otherwise deny or limit the student's ability to participate in any aspect of the college's program, thereby creating an intimidating or hostile learning environment.
-Cases of alleged acts of sexual harassment will be adjudicated through MTC procedure 5.1.3 or MTC procedure 2.6.1.
+Cases of alleged acts of sexual harassment will be adjudicated through MTC procedure 5.1.3 or MTC procedure 2.6.1 if it is determined that the alleged acts meet the criteria specified under either of the two foregoing Procedures and a formal complaint is filed.

 3. Stalking, which is defined as engaging in a course of conduct, through physical, electronic, or other means, that would place a reasonable person in fear for his/her safety, or that has, in fact, placed an individual in such fear.
-Where the stalking is based on race, color, gender, national or ethnic origin, age, religion, disability, marital status, veteran status, sexual orientation, gender identity, or pregnancy, it may constitute harassment under other provisions of this code.
+Where the stalking is based on sex, race, national origin, color, age, religion, or disability, it may constitute harassment under other provisions of this code.

 4. Bullying or harassing conduct, including verbal acts and name calling; hazing; graphic and written statements, which may include the use of cell phones, the internet, or other electronic devices; and other conduct that may be physically harmful, threatening, or humiliating.
 Bullying or harassment based on race, color, national origin, age, religion, disability, genetic information, marital status, veteran status, sex, sexual orientation, gender identity, pregnancy, childbirth or other categories protected by applicable law, will be a violation of the Student Code when it is a basis for academic decisions affecting the student or the conduct is sufficiently serious to interfere with the student's academic performance or otherwise deny or limit the student's ability to participate in any aspect of the college's program, thereby creating an intimidating or hostile learning environment.

-5. Engaging in any activity that disrupts the educational process of the college, interferes with the rights of others, or adversely interferes with other normal functions and services.
+5. Engaging in any activity that disrupts the educational and administrative processes of the college, interferes with the rights of others, or adversely interferes with other normal functions and services.

 F. Other Acts which Call for Discipline